Spetsnaz GRU: Russian invasion of Ukraine

-Russian Spetsnaz units have been used in the Russian invasion of Ukraine beginning in early 2022, they were initially tasked with going after high-ranking Ukrainian officials, including president Volodymyr Zelenskyy in order to decapitate the Ukrainian command and control structure, with the objective being to foster chaos.
+Russian Spetsnaz units have been used in the Russian invasion of Ukraine beginning in early 2022, initially tasked with going after high-ranking Ukrainian officials, including president Volodymyr Zelenskyy in order to decapitate the Ukrainian command and control structure, with the objective being to foster chaos.
 Like other Russian plans during the start of the invasion, the Russian Spetsnaz failed to take out Zelenskyy and the Ukrainian leadership.

 The Russian military was not dissuaded by the failure, and continued to use Spetsnaz in the conflict, particularly deploying them when conventional Russian forces faced significant resistance.
+GRU spetsnaz brigades were repurposed from their original role of reconnaissance and sabotage to provide support to specific sectors of the front, such as during the 2022 Ukrainian counteroffensive in Kherson Oblast and the 2023 Ukrainian counteroffensive in Zaporozhye Oblast.
 This caused the heavy attrition rate suffered by the Russian forces to also reach the Russian Spetsnaz, according to a Pentagon leak in April 2023, all but one of five Spetsnaz brigades that had participated in the war had suffered significant losses by late summer 2022.
-According to the estimate, one of the separate Spetsnaz brigades in question had only ″125 personnel active out of 900 deployed.″ The casualties were expected to have increased following the Ukrainian counteroffensive in September 2022 that liberated hundreds of square miles of territory in a few days, during this offensive, the GRU's Third Guards Spetsnaz Brigade, considered one of the most elite Russian units, was caught in the retreat and had to fight a defensive action in the town of Lyman.
+According to the estimate, one of the separate Spetsnaz brigades in question had only ″125 personnel active out of 900 deployed.″ During the 2022 Ukrainian counteroffensive that liberated hundreds of square miles of territory in a few days in Kharkiv Oblast, the GRU's 3rd Guards Spetsnaz Brigade, considered one of the most elite Russian units, was caught in the retreat and had to fight a defensive action in the town of Lyman.
 A report by the BBC assessed that the Spetsnaz unit lost up to 75% of its men during this action.

 The high amount of losses suffered in Ukraine are expected to leave a strategic capability gap, since special forces unlike conventional units cannot be ″mass-produced″, the leaked Pentagon documents estimated that it would take Russia up to ten years to reconstitute its special operations capability, and this estimate referred to outdated 2022 figures.
 Although there are no figures concerning Spetsnaz losses after the summer of 2022, the extremely heavy losses suffered by the entire Russian forces suggest that Spetsnaz units have continued to take significant losses in the invasion.

+During 2023 and 2024, GRU spetsnaz units have gradually replaced their reconnaissance patrols with the use of drones, including Lancet and other types, and have been given new missions, including hunting and killing drone operators, destroying air defenses, and finding and destroying radars used for counter-battery and air defense.
+As of 2024, each of the nine Russian Ground Forces-sourced spetsnaz brigades has remained assigned to the group of forces that they were with at the beginning of the invasion.